Galapagos Multisport 10 days

 Kayaking time: 2 hours

 What to wear today for hiking: shorts, t-shirt, tennis shoes, rain jacket, hat, buff, sun cream, mosquito repellent.

 What to wear today for kayaking and snorkeling: sandals, shorts, water long sleeve t-shirt, bathing suit, hat, sun cream, mosquito repellent.

 Day 7: Santa Cruz Island - Charles Darwin Station - Hike with Giant Tortoises

 Day 8: Santa Cruz Island Free Day - Optional Diving

-Accommodation: Silberstein Hotel or similar visite website
+Accommodation: Silberstein Hotel or similar

 Day 9: Flight Back to Quito